44 Types Of Beans: Top Varieties To Grow At Home

 Like other beans if its kind, this variety loves heat and humidity.
 Southern gardeners can rely on California Buckeye, and so can those with unseasonably warm summers.
 With beans that are produced at the top of the plant, easy harvests are the name of the game.

 This runner bean variety produces brilliant, rich-red flowers and is considered both ornamental and edible.
 The flowers of Scarlet Emperor Pole Runner Beans attract hummingbirds and other pollinators.
-Sweet tasty pods can be eaten fresh or left to dry.
+Its sweet tasty pods can be eaten fresh or left to dry.

 Young Scarlet Emperor beans are highly flavorful and beloved by culinary experts.
 Mature beans on the other hand make awesome candidates for drying.
 Plant multiple plants along a Florida weave for a wall of gorgeous crimson blooms.

 In the kitchen, this bean is a star when baked.
-Braised with olive oil and rosemary, they are unforgettable.
+Braised with olive oil and rosemary, the beans are unforgettable.
 If you are looking for a bush bean with container capabilities and a shorter habit (up to 2 feet tall), Arikara Yellow is for you!

-This variety is also known as yin-yang and is hails from the Caribbean.
-This is one among those perfect beans for baking and soups.
+This variety is commonly called “yin-yang” and is hails from the Caribbean.
+This is one among those perfect beans for baking and soup-making.
 The seeds are round, black and white, and with a white eye.
 The plants are adaptable to multiple climates, both hot and cool.

 Lina Sisco’s Bird Egg